TokTok/spec/spec.md

 Onion packet (request):

-Initial (TCP) data sent as the data of a onion packet through the TCP client
+Initial (TCP) data sent as the data of an onion packet through the TCP client
 module:

 -   `IP_Port` of node B